dragonchaser/matrix-feeder/README.md

 ## Why

-I have lots of rooms where hobbiests post railway related photos and videos, usually there is lots of noise between them so I decided to channel these into one room to be able to see them as a feed.
+I have lots of rooms where hobbyists post railway related photos and videos, usually there is lots of noise between them so I decided to channel these into one room to be able to see them as a feed.

 ## License